bernardolira231/Connect-4/README.md

 ## Introduction

-This project serves as a hands-on learning experience for mastering React, a popular JavaScript library for building user interfaces.
+This project serves as a hands-on learning experience for mastering React.
 The main focus is on creating a simple Connect 4 game that users can enjoy.